jaleedkhan/PatchCTG/.ipynb_checkpoints/README-checkpoint.md

-# [PatchTST](https://github.com/yuqinie98/PatchTST/tree/main/PatchTST_supervised) adapted for binary classification of CTGs
+# PatchCTG: Patch Transformer for CTG Classification

 This is the codebase for Patch Transformer for CTG classification (PatchCTG).
 The time series forecasting model, Patch Transformer ([PatchTST](https://github.com/yuqinie98/PatchTST/tree/main/PatchTST_supervised)), is adapted for binary classification of CTGs.